The demand for product information management (PIM) software is one of the fastest growing trends within the tech market right now.

 ROI = (Net Profit - Investment Costs) ÷ Investment Costs x 100

-Types of ROI on PIM solutions
+Types of analysis on PIM ROI

-However, this analysis can be done in two ways: quantitative and qualitative.
+Analysis of the ROI of a PIM can be performed in two ways: quantitative and qualitative.

 Quantitative analysis of the ROI of a MIP